ashlopez/calc/00-week/installfest.md

 ---

-Most students will be on Macs (for Windows/Ubuntu, see the appropriate Readmes!).
-This set of instructions is meant to guide the Installfest process.

 Please check your OS X version before beginning.
 (Click the Apple menu and choose *About this Mac*.)
 This set of steps should work for Mavericks or Yosemite; if you're on another version, let an instructor know.